Kmasthan/OTP---Generator/README.md

 # OTP---Generator
-I developed this project using HTML5, CSS3, JavaScript and this project is the web application replica of the actual calculator that we used to perform the mathematical operations like Addition, Subtraction, Multiplication, Division and Modulo dividion.
+I developed this project using HTML5, CSS3, JavaScript and this project is the conceptual project which is used to get the OTP (One Time Password) for various purposes